ferdium/ferdium-app/README.md

 ##### Git

 The version [2.23.0](https://github.com/git-for-windows/git/releases/tag/v2.23.0.windows.1) for Git is working fine for development.
-You can then use the console from Git to continu the development procedure.
+You can then use the console from Git to do the development procedure.

 ##### Debian/Ubuntu